 The way LeBron so thoroughly dominates the game on both ends of the ball and mentally, draws a clear pecking order on the floor.
 The Big Bird eats first and then everyone else has to scramble for crumbs.
 But if you pick those crumbs at the right time as Wade and Bosh did, then LBJ actually makes playing the game easier for his teammates.
 So easy at times, that he seems to be the only guy on the court worth watching.

-Bosh got caught in that matrix during what will be forever known as "The LeBron Era" in Miami.
-Over time, his unselfishness and team-first attitude became confused as weakness.
+Bosh got caught in that matrix during what will be forever known as “The LeBron Era” in Miami.
+Over time, his unselfishness and team-first attitude became confused as a weakness.
 And instead of focusing on his subtle, clutch magnificence as a baller, he became the brunt of social media jokes and outlandish and offensive discussions concerning his sexual preferences.
 Looking back, it was all silly and shows how sharp and powerful a task-focused force Bosh truly is.

 With Miami playing excellent ball and in the thick of the early Eastern Conference race with a 5-4 record, Wade and Bosh are doing more than keeping Pat Riley’s fractured juggernaut relevant and respectable.
 This was supposed to be the ultimate drop off year for Wade.
 Without LBJ to facilitate the rock and do the bulk of the heavy lifting, Wade’s lost mobility and lack of outside game was supposed to make this his worst year ever.
 Instead, Wade is averaging almost 20 points per game and shooting 45.5% from three-point range.

-His previous high was 31.7 % in 2008-09 season.
+His previous high was 31.7 % in the 2008-09 season.
 Bosh’s return to a No. 1 scoring option has been effortless.
 His game, which looked so pedestrian at times over the past half decade has re-entered All-Star territory.
 He’s averaging a strong 21.6 ppg and more than nine rebounds per game for the first time since his last season with Toronto when he averaged 10.8.

 These guys are spitting in the face of suckers who thought they were riding LBJ’s coat tails towards the end of their dynastic run.
 Regardless of how this season ends up for Miami (who I feel has a good shot to end up in the ECF) it will do a lot towards getting Bosh and Wade the retroactive credit they deserve for the success of the Miami Heat during what will be known as “The LeBron Era.”